LITERACY AT OLD BASFORD

 Things to look forward to...

-Our first book fair for this year was a success.
+Our book fairs this year have been a big success.
 Thank you to everyone who attended.
-Our next one begins on Tuesday 30th April.
+Our next one begins on Thursday 28th November

 Visiting Clover Green